frobertpixto/hand-drawn-shapes-dataset/processing/find_vertices/README.md

 From the way the images were generated, I knew that the shape would be centered.
 The anchor is an arbitrary location from which we can draw a line (called an anchor line) to the center of the image.

-From that anchor line, we navigation clockwise until we reach a first point.
+From that anchor line, we navigate clockwise until we reach a first point.
 This point will be considered the first vertex.
 Then we continue clockwise for all vertices.

 ![first_point_anchor](readme_images/first_point_anchor.PNG)